m3047/shodohflo/CONTRIBUTING.md

 However there is test _data_, intended for user interface testing. `app/testing/test_data.py` will load either IP4 or IP6 data into _Redis_.
-This data includes not just ordinary flows, but NXDOMAIN, stuff which doesn't have a "hard" NXDOMAIN by doesn't resolve (ANSWER:0), and CNAME loops.
+This data includes not just ordinary flows, but NXDOMAIN, stuff which doesn't have a "hard" NXDOMAIN but doesn't resolve (ANSWER:0), and CNAME loops.

 ### Other protobuf definitions